benmcphail/simplebase/README.md

 # Simple base

-Basically I've been doing various variants of default product setups, this is an attempt to unify (mainly the front end).
+Basically I've been doing various variants of default product setups, this is an attempt to unify (mainly the front end) to a convention that seems to be used by others.

-NB: was mean to grunt, but reverted to gulp for this one.
+NB: was meant to grunt, but reverted to gulp due to soul destroying bug.

-## to set up
+## To set up

 npm insatll